magdairis/cv/magda-cv.md

 <dt>Birmingham</dt>
 <dd>

+- Create actionable Marketing Strategy that responds to RBSA goals
+- Promote exhibitions and activities online and in print
-- Support the organisation through brand development; updating all logos, imagery and copywriting with consistent tone of voice
+- Support the organisation through brand development and create in-house style guides
-- Promote exhibitions and activities through websites, print and social media.
-- Write and distribute press releases, build and maintain relationships with local and national arts community and media
+- Write original content and coordinate volunteer writers for the [RBSA Art Blog](https://rbsagallery.blog)
-- Work with Gallery Director to design and print the exhibition programme brochure
+- Work with Gallery Director to design, print and distribute the exhibition programme within budget
-- Devise creative ways of using social media to build networks and attract new audiences
+- Manage social media pages and devise creative ways to engage new audiences
-- Regularly update the website and RBSA Art Blog
+- Coordinate with RBSA team to create regular email campaigns and newsletters
+- Write and distribute press releases, building relationships with local and national art network
-- Work with external partners (particularly in Birmingham and the West Midlands) to maximise impact in the arts/culture/heritage/tourism sector.
+- Engage with external partners to maximise impact in the arts/culture/heritage sector
-- Coordinate and write email campaigns and newsletters
+- Work with Exhibitions Team to create online entry forms and application packs

+**Achievements**

+- Increased email subscribers by 31% since starting
+- Completed Audience Champions training workshops for data/survey collection
+- Coordinated RBSA's first online exhibition which reached over 10,000 views

 </dd>
 </dl>